tommyallegro/genericoin/README.md

 What is Genericoin?
 ----------------
+Genericoin is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.
+Genericoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Genericoin Core is the name of open source software which enables the use of this currency.

+For more information, as well as an immediately useable, binary version of the Genericoin Core software, see http://www.genericoin.org/

 Genericoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 3.0 minute block targets